 - Wholesale clients typically transact in much larger sums.
-Reporting entities need to have a better understanding of the source of the clients’ funds/wealth, and the purposes of the client transactions, in order to be reasonably certain that the funds are from a legitimate source, and the client transactions are actually making economic sense.
+Reporting entities need to have a better understanding of the source of the clients’ funds/wealth, and the purposes of the client transactions, to be reasonably certain that the funds are from a legitimate source, and the client transactions are making economic sense.

 - Wholesale clients very often take the form of non-individual entities, such as corporations and trustees, making it easier to hide the real persons behind the ‘curtain’.
 Identifying (and reasonably verifying) beneficial owners in these cases is crucial in helping reporting entities to understand who they are truly dealing with.

 In summary, ‘wholesale clients only’ itself is not an excuse for having lax AML/CTF systems and controls.
 Reporting entities need to have KYC processes in place that match with their risk assessment of their customers.